vrash/Slartibartfast/README.md

 I am a Co-creator of [Engineering leadership London](https://www.meetup.com/Engineering-leadership-Unconference/) meetup group which grows strong everyday, come join us!.
 I also used to mentor other engineering leaders on [Plato](https://community.platohq.com/mentors/vrashabh-irde) but I have currently paused this because Plato [deliberately](https://blog.pragmaticengineer.com/quit-mentoring-at-plato/) hides the fact that they are a network of unpaid volunteers, and I'd rather support folks directly.

-### Values I deeply care about

-- Customer Obsession: I care deeply about going the extra mile for customers.
-Building products start and end with customers
-- Empathy: Products are built by humans for humans (mostly).
-I care about empathy at every stage in that process.
-- Ownership: I like my teams to own successes and failures passionately
-- Clarity: I will strive for bringing clarity to everything.
-(You'll hear me say this word the most)
-- Humility: I am confident but will always default to being painfully humble
-- Learning: I am always looking to learn and at doing things better

-### Core Interests:

-- Building great engineering teams and creating launchpads for engineers and engineering managers
-- Building and Shipping software products that solve real world problems

 ### Important things I've had a hand in building

 - [Carwow](www.carwow.co.uk)